 - Depreciation – Depreciation on tangible assets is a noncash expenditure.
-It means that it is an expenditure that helps the company to get a tax benefit but there is no cash outflow from the business.
+This means that it is an expenditure that helps the company to get a tax benefit but there is no cash outflow from the business.

-- Liquidity – As tangible current assets can easily be converted into cash, they provide liquidity to the business and thus, reduce risk.
-As long as the value of the assets owned by a business is more than money risked, a business typically remains safe and solvent.
+- Liquidity – As tangible current assets can easily be converted into cash, they provide liquidity to the business and, thus, reduce risk.
+As long as the value of the assets owned by a business is more than the money risked in acquiring them, a business typically remains safe and solvent.

 - Collateral Security – The assets can be used as collateral security to obtain loans.

 In addition to the points outlined above, tangible assets play an important role in the capital structure of a company.
 The assets are positively related to leverage – companies with more tangible assets generally utilize debt financing more heavily.
-The assets are easier to collateralize and do not lose a lot of value when companies face financial distress.
+Such assets are easier to collateralize and do not lose a lot of value when companies face financial distress.
 Therefore, it is observed that companies with fewer tangible assets tend to borrow less from creditors and companies with more assets tend to borrow more from creditors.

 Valuing Tangible Assets

 1. Appraisal Method

 Under the appraisal method, an appraiser is hired to determine the true fair market value of a company’s assets.
 The asset appraiser will assess the current condition of the assets, including the degree of obsolescence and level of wear and tear.
 Then, the appraiser will compare these values to the values such assets can fetch in the open market.

 2. Liquidation Method

 The assets can be converted into cash.
 Thus, it is important for a company to know the minimum value it would receive from a quick sale or liquidation.
 An assessor is hired and determines the value an auction house, equipment seller, or other bulk asset buyers would be willing to pay for such categories of assets as those owned by the company.